- Travel and Places»

 The Burnaby Mountain Urban Trail travels around the base of Burnaby Mountain and is 6 km long.
 When it reaches Hastings Street it connects to a pedestrian bridge that takes people to the other side of the street.
 Here the trail slopes downwards along Cliff Avenue towards Burrard Inlet.

 The Burnaby Mountain Trail also connects to the Trans Canada Trail on Hastings Street.
 This trail travels west into Vancouver and east up and over Burnaby Mountain.
-The Trans Canada Trail will travel across Canada when it's finished and will be the longest trail in the world.
+The Trans Canada Trail travels across Canada and is said to be the longest trail in the world.

 SkyTrain provides access to urban trails in both Burnaby and Vancouver, although sometimes a traveller needs to take a short walk from a train station to a trail.
 Bicycles are allowed on SkyTrain under certain conditions.

-Nature Discoveries on the Burnaby Mountain Urban TrailClick thumbnail to view full-size
+Nature Discoveries on the TrailClick thumbnail to view full-size

 Urban Trail PhotosClick thumbnail to view full-size